aplteam/RumbaLean/README.md

 Most of the changes are actually performed by the "Make" workspace; only the changes required for finding the Conga DLLs are actually part of the fork.
 The reason for this is that this makes a comparison between the original Rumba project and RumbaLean much easier.

-The drawback of this approach is that the resulting "RumbaLean" workspace looks very different from the project as such.
+The drawback of this approach is that the resulting "RumbaLean" workspace looks very different from the resulting project workspace.